 Replace a damaged or corroded lightning connector and fix problems with charging and connecting to USB devices.
 This part is compatible with a 1st generation iPad Air.

-Replace a damaged or malfunctioning logic board in a Wi-Fi model iPad Air and fix a bricked phone.
+Replace a damaged or missing right data antenna in a 1st generation cellular model iPad Air and fix unreliable connectivity to cellular service.

 The iPad Air is the first generation iPad Air tablet computer designed and developed by Apple.
 This device marks the first major design change since the iPad 2.
 Although external appearance remains relatively unchanged, the volume of the device shrank by almost one quarter due to using thinner components.
 The iPad Air still uses the same 9.7-inch Retina Display as the previous iPad model, but an improved front-facing camera was added, making FaceTime much clearer.
 The device houses a 64-bit Apple A7 with M7 coprocessor.